-If urgent consultation with the HealthPoint Occupational Health Program is needed, please call 471-4OHP(4647) and press 1 to be connected to an on-call nurse.
+If urgent consultation with the HealthPoint Occupational Health Program is needed, please call 512-471-4OHP (4647) and press 1 to be connected to an on-call nurse.

-For non-emergency injuries that require treatment during periods of OHP closure, you may select a treating health care provider from the IMO Workers’ Compensation Provider Network.
-In the Austin area, several in-network options include:
+During periods when OHP is closed (and depending on the provider, even when they are open), you may select an in-network provider from the IMO Workers’ Compensation Provider Network.
+In the Austin area, several in-network urgent care and occupational health options include:

 For employees living in an out-of-network county, contact IMO for assistance in selecting a provider at 1-877-772-4477, ext.
 151.

 For personal health care needs, contact your personal health care provider.
 Currently, the OHP only offers work-related health care services.